-House Speaker Bill Clayton said banning
+House Speaker Bill Clayton said banning school fees may cause a special legislative session.

 Clayton referred to a recent attorney general's opinion that schools cannot require students to pay fees for driver education, workbooks, lab materials, band uniforms and other items unless the legislature authorizes the charges.